1970Mr/news-portal/README.md

 ### Hotness

-The Hotness module tracks and displays trending articles.
+The Hotness module tracks and displays trending content, including articles and tags, and allows administrators to mark them as "hot".

 - **Features:**
-    - Calculate article popularity based on views and interactions
-    - Display trending articles
+    - Mark articles as "hot"
+    - Mark tags as "hot"

+### Menu

+The Menu module manages the creation and organization of site menus.

+- **Features:**
+    - Create and manage menus
+    - Add and arrange menu items
+    - Support for nested menus
+    - Define four types of menus:
+        - `main`: Main navigation menu
+        - `submenu`: Submenu items
+        - `category`: Menu items for specific categories
+        - `parent_category`: Menu items for parent categories

 ### Newsletter